-- C Assisi Hall, a twelve-storey high-rise building which accommodates 142 students in single and double rooms.
-Assisi contains lounges, kitchenettes and coin-operated laundry facilities. - C The Birches are five townhouses grouped in a natural setting of trees around a duck pond.
+- Assisi Hall, a twelve-storey high-rise building which accommodates 142 students in single and double rooms.
+Assisi contains lounges, kitchenettes and coin-operated laundry facilities. - The Birches are five townhouses grouped in a natural setting of trees around a duck pond.
 Each house contains 20 single bedrooms, lounges, laundry and storage facilities and kitchens.
 The Birches offer residents the opportunity for more independent living in a co-operative environment.

-Students in both residence areas are required to be on the meal plan.
+Both residences are co-ed and students in both residence areas are required to be on the meal plan.